plagov/blog/content/posts/2021-11-30-rule-engine-pattern.md

 }
 ```

 It is as simple as that.
 Instantiate a rule engine.
 Pass in the client's input and get the result.
 It's clean, short
 and precise.
 We hide all the low-level logic of validating the input, building a respective result, processing it.
 Compare it with the straightforward approach with multiple `if - else` branches.
 The more logic we add, the more
 this `if - else` monster will grow.

 ## Conclusion

-In this blog post I described an example of how to implement the rule engine pattern in Java.
+In this blog post, I described an example of how to implement the rule engine pattern in Java.
 I'm glad I learned
 about this pattern.
 And I'm sure that I will have more opportunities to use this pattern.